 Glycopyrrolate, like other anticholinergic (antimuscarinic) agents, inhibits the action of acetylcholine on structures innervated by postganglionic cholinergic nerves and on smooth muscles that respond to acetylcholine but lack cholinergic innervation.
-These peripheral cholinergic receptors are present in the autonomic effector cells of smooth Information for the Patient muscle, cardiac muscle, the sinoatrial node, the atrioventricular node, exocrine glands and, to a limited degree, in Because glycopyrrolate injection may produce drowsiness or blurred vision, the patient should be cautioned not Preanesthetic Medication the autonomic ganglia.
-Thus, it diminishes the volume and free acidity of gastric secretions and controls excessive pharyngeal, tracheal, and bronchial secretions.
+These peripheral cholinergic receptors are present in the autonomic effector cells of smooth Information for the Patient muscle, cardiac muscle, the sinoatrial node, the atrioventricular node, exocrine glands and, to a limited degree, in

+Because glycopyrrolate injection may produce drowsiness or blurred vision, the patient should be cautioned not

+Preanesthetic Medication pharyngeal, tracheal, and bronchial secretions.